TITLES AND

 When Gramps refuses to sell the farm to nasty Emmett Carey (the nephew of the man who left Lassie to Jeff), young Edgar Carey pretends that a barbed wire scratch he got in the barn is Lassie's bite, figuring the Millers will give up the farm before giving up Lassie.
 Emmett Carey: Everett Glass.
 Edgar Carey: David Kasday.
 District Attorney: Robert Cornthwaite.
 Clay: Richard Garland.
 Caleb Brown: Will Wright.
 Henry Wheatley: John Harmon.
 Spike: Judy Nugent.

-• Note: Lassie is tried in Creston.
+• Note: Lassie is tried in Creston, which is the county seat.

 "The Hawk" (01/29/56):